Interior Design Process

 Final Design and Documentation

-In this phase, we will produce final working drawings.
-These may include perspective drawings, site plans, floor plans, reflected ceiling plans (showing lighting and ceiling fixtures), sections, elevations and detailed drawing of architectural elements (e.g. doors and windows) and design elements (e.g. paint, trim, wall coverings and window treatments), along with all drawing notes necessary for the construction and installation of the design.
+This is the last stage of our interior design services, where our staff generates final working drawings.
+The finalized drawings include perspective drawings, site plans, floor plans, reflected ceiling plans (showing lighting and ceiling fixtures), sections, elevations and detailed drawing of architectural elements (e.g. doors and windows) and design elements (e.g. paint, trim, wall coverings, and window treatments), along with all drawing notes necessary for the construction and installation of the design on location.